 Miranda Kerr’s face is one of the most recognizable on the planet.
-In every corner of the world, people have become familiar with her flawless features – the chestnut locks, cherub lips and glowing, dimpled cheeks that have appeared on billboards and magazine covers for the past three decades.
-She’s graced international runways, walked for Dior, Chanel, Stella McCartney, Balenciaga, and Loewe, and she became the first Australian to earn the coveted wings of a Victoria’s Secret Angel in 2007.
+In every corner of the world, people have become familiar with her flawless features – the chestnut locks, cherub lips, and glowing, dimpled cheeks that have appeared on billboards and magazine covers for the past three decades.
+She’s graced international runways, walked for Dior, Chanel, Stella McCartney, Balenciaga, and Loewe, and became the first Australian to earn the coveted wings of a Victoria’s Secret Angel in 2007.

 So, while Kerr may already be a household name thanks to her prolific modeling career, she is now also garnering an impressive reputation in an entirely different industry as the CEO and Founder of beauty and skincare brand KORA Organics.
 Kerr launched the brand in 2009 – the result of a deep interest in and appreciation for wellness that can be traced back to her teenage years.